contagon/handbook/handbook/11-young-women.md

 The bishopric ensures that the budget and activities for young women and young men are sufficient and equitable.
 Budget for the young women is based on the number of young women in the ward.
 Budget for Aaronic Priesthood quorums is based on the number of young men in the ward.

-!
-Imageyoung women having a water fight ](/study/manual/general-handbook/0-introductory-overview?lang=eng&id=title_number3#title_number3)  See [FSY.ChurchofJesusChrist.org](http://fsy.churchofjesuschrist.org) for information about funding for FSY conferences.
+[[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) See [FSY.ChurchofJesusChrist.org](http://fsy.churchofjesuschrist.org) for information about funding for FSY conferences.

 #### 11.2.1.4 Personal Development